sverweij/dependency-cruiser/doc/README.md

 ### Dependency graph

-Below is a dependency graph of dependency-cruiser, without external dependencies, and reporting folders collapes to keep it concise.
+Below is a dependency graph of dependency-cruiser, without external dependencies, and reporting folders collaped to keep it concise.
 Click on it to go to a slightly more interactive version that allows you to navigate the source by clicking the nodes.